 Try out the demo version and see for yourself that HDDRIVER offers unique features, numerous advantages and higher speed compared to other drivers.
 The demo version includes a README file with installation information.
-In a nutshell: Launch HDDRIVER, then launch HDDRUTIL, and install HDDRIVER by double clicking drive C:.
+In a nutshell: Launch HDDRIVER, then launch HDDRUTIL, and install (or update) HDDRIVER by double clicking drive C:.

 These are the most important restrictions of the demo version: